Anything-Minecraft-Team/anything-minecraft/info/en_us/PLUGINS/USEFUL_PLUGINS.md

 ## Creativity Plugins

-The plugins in this category have a focus on additions that allow players to express thier creativity the most.
+The plugins in this category have a focus on additions that allow players to express their creativity the most.

 ### [World Edit](https://dev.bukkit.org/projects/worldedit)